jiu9x9uij/cs4733/hw3/README.md

 - TO RUN OUR CODE
   - Please place robot in center of map for correct output plotting.
-  - For grids smaller than 10m by 10m, please tweak gridSize variable.
+  - Please set the "gridSizeWidth" and "gridSizeHeight" constants at the top of the program
-    - The gridsize referes to the number of robot diameters that make up the size of the square.
+    - gridSize referes to the number of robot diameters that make up the height and width of the containing area.
-    - By default grid size is 31, which means 10 meters
+    - By default we use 31 and 31, meaning 10m by 10m
-  - If the gridsize is much larger than the actual space enclosing the robot, everything will still work, but it will be slow to explore the space because when we pick random points, they will often be unreachable.
+  - If the gridsize is larger than the actual space enclosing the robot, everything will still work, but it migth explore the space slowly.
-  - If the simulator is running slowly, trying closing the plots, especially the position plot which has lots of points.
-The correct occupancy grid will still be displayed at end.
+  - If the simulator is running slowly, trying closing the odometry plot (not the grid plot).

-- Goal
-  - Cover environment with spiraling, random driving, wall following
+    We found that after a few minutes, this plot had lots of points and slowed the simulator.

 - Basic algorithm
   - Start by spiraling until an obstacle is hit